 1. Make it easy to commute to work

-It may sound obvious, but probably the first, best thing you can do to encourage employees to bike to work is to make sure they have a clear, secure place to park their bikes once they reach the office.
+It may sound obvious, but probably the best thing you can do to encourage employees to bike to work is to make sure they have a clear, secure place to park their bikes once they reach the office.
 For some companies, this could mean setting aside space—such as a lockable room—in the building for bicycles.
 To show their support for bicycle commuting, other businesses may invest in creating a clearly-labeled, accessible and well-lit area for bikes outside the building (such as the parking lot)—one that employees feel good about using.

 Then, as your program grows, you can buy bike racks and/or bike lockers for employees to provide another level of security.
 Depending on your space and what works, you can even give employees permission to park their bikes in their own offices or work areas.
 After all, nothing advertises a thriving bike-to-work program like seeing fellow employees already participating!

-As your cycling-to-work program expands and number of commuters grows, you might also consider providing showers and locker rooms to those who come to work by bicycle.
+As your cycling-to-work program expands and the number of commuters grows, you might also consider providing showers and locker rooms to those who come to work by bicycle.
 You’d be surprised to hear that, for many people, knowing they have a place to shower and change before starting work goes a long way toward convincing them to give commuting by bike a try.

 2. Make your bike-to-work program fun—and rewarding